Arlington Criminal Mischief Defense Attorney

 Trespassing is gaining entry to someone’s property without the owner’s permission.
 It differs from burglary in that the person charged did not intend to steal anything.

-Free consultation: If you have been charged with vandalism or trespassing in Texas, contact a board-certified criminal defense attorney at Ball & Hase in Arlington.
-In an emergency, call 817-412-7449.
+Free consultation: If you have been charged with vandalism or trespassing in Texas, contact board-certified criminal defense attorney, Wes Ball in Arlington.
+Call 817-860-5000.
 We answer calls 24 hours a day.